top of page

 The aim of this course is to develop your writing through feedback from others, and we therefore ask that participants share their work and are open to differing opinions!
 Our facilitator will always be happy to read out your work if you feel uncomfortable doing so.

-Will my scene definitely be performed if I’m accepted on the course?
+Will my play definitely be performed if I’m accepted on the course?

 Yes, providing that you attend at least five of the workshop sessions.